-WPI has adopted a Title IX & Sexual Misconduct Policy that requires all employees, except those designated as confidential resources (identified below), and all supervisors who learn of an alleged violation of WPI's Title IX & Sexual Misconduct Policy involving students or their supervises (respectively) to immediately report such information to the Title IX Office.
-WPI's Director of Title IX (Title IX Coordinator) can be reached at (508) 831-6514 or via email at: TitleIX@wpi.edu.
+WPI's Title IX & Sexual Misconduct Policy requires all employees, except those designated as confidential resources (identified below), and all supervisors who learn of an alleged violation of WPI's Title IX & Sexual Misconduct Policy involving students or their supervisors (respectively) to immediately report such information to the Title IX Office.
+WPI's Director of Equal Opportunity & Outreach / Title IX Coordinator can be reached at (508) 831-6514 or via email at: TitleIX@wpi.edu.